-- Note 1: O_marks indicate the standard semester during which students are expected to take the subjects.
+- Note 1: O\marks indicate the standard semester during which students are expected to take the subjects.
 Students can, however, study in the following semester if they cannot obtain the credits in this semester.
 The timetable for a subject may change year by year.
-Please check the timetable for Liberal Arts subjects issued every year. - Note 2: Students can count "Field Research in an English-speaking country" through the short-term overseas education, etc. or the study of "Online English Seminar I / II / III" through self-initiated learning as their English credits required for graduation.
+Please check the timetable for Liberal Arts subjects issued every year. - Note 2: The study of "Online English Seminar I / II / III" through self-initiated learning as their English credits required for graduation.
 As another replacing option, there is a credit recognition system for foreign language proficiency tests and language training.
-For details, please refer to the following sections in the Student Handbook: the sections regarding English for Liberal Arts Education and the "Handling of Credit Recognition for Foreign Language Proficiency Tests, etc." - Note 3 Due to the requirements of organizing the timetable, Communication I A and Communication I B are designated for the 1st semester, while Communication II A and Communication II B are designated for the 2nd semester. - Note 4 Due to the requirements of organizing the timetable, "Introduction to Psychology A" is designated for the 1st semester, while "Introduction to Psychology B" is designated for the 2nd semester. - Note 5 More than 4 credits obtained by taking "Information and Data Science Courses" can be included in the Area Courses (Courses in Natural Sciences) credits required for graduation. - Note 6 Select from "Computer Programming", "Intelligence and Computer", "Fundamental Data Science", "Ground zero programming" or "Data science for education". - Note 7 This includes Area Courses, Foreign Languages, Information and Data Science Courses, Health and Sports Courses, Social Cooperation Courses, and Foundation Courses. - Note 8 In order to acquire the Teaching Certificate, students are required to take 2 credits in "Japanese Constitution," 2 credits in Information and Data Science Courses, and 2 credits in Health and Sports Courses.
+For details, please refer to the following sections in the Student Handbook: the sections regarding English for Liberal Arts Education and the "Handling of Credit Recognition for Foreign Language Proficiency Tests, etc." - Note 3 Due to the requirements of organizing the timetable, Communication I A and Communication I B are designated for the 1st semester, while Communication II A and Communication II B are designated for the 2nd semester.

+Extra credits obtained by taking English-conducted classes in Area Courses and Social Cooperation Courses can be calculated on the column of "English" - Note 4 Due to the requirements of organizing the timetable, "Introduction to Psychology A" is designated for the 1st semester, while "Introduction to Psychology B" is designated for the 2nd semester. - Note 5 More than 4 credits obtained by taking "Information and Data Science Courses" can be included in the Area Courses (Courses in Natural Sciences) credits required for graduation. - Note 6 Select from "Computer Programming", "Intelligence and Computer", "Fundamental Data Science", "Ground zero programming" or "Data science for education". - Note 7 This includes Advanced Seminar, Area Courses, Foreign Languages, Information and Data Science Courses, Health and Sports Courses, Social Cooperation Courses, and Foundation Courses. - Note 8 In order to acquire the Teaching Certificate, students are required to take 2 credits in "Japanese Constitution," 2 credits in Information and Data Science Courses, and 2 credits in Health and Sports Courses.